 These mousers and ratters will provide totally organic rodent control that does not depend on the use of poisons that can sicken kids, pets, livestock, and wild animals.
 Best of all, RASKC places barn cats at no charge to you.
 Once placed, you only need to provide warm, safe shelter, a dependable source of food, and fresh water.

-Our volunteers will "install" your new barn cats for you, or you may pick them up at the Pet Adoption Center after filling out an adoption application and being interviewed by one of our barn cat program volunteers to make sure that you are prepared to properly acclimate your new cats so they stay on your property.
+In order to obtain barn cats, we ask that you review our program information, fill out and return a Barn Cat Request Form, and be willing to talk with one of our barn cat volunteers to make sure that you are prepared to properly acclimate your new cats so they stay on your property.

 On large rural properties with barns, we recommend that you adopt three or four cats to ensure effective rodent control.
 In addition, cats in groups can alert each other to dangers from approaching predators such as coyotes or free-roaming dogs.
 Urban and suburban garage homes are ideal for one or two cats.
 We routinely place garage cats with backyard chicken farmers, where chicken feed is causing a rodent problem.

 We often have barn cats available for immediate adoption.
-If not, we will place your name on our barn cat program waiting list.
-Please fill out our Barn Cat Request Form.
-We usually place barn cats in King County, but some of our volunteers are willing to deliver them to other areas in western Washington.
+If not, we will place your name on our barn cat program waiting list, or refer you to a comparable source of barn cats.
+We most often place barn cats in King County, but have placed cats in homes all over western Washington.
+We also partner with similar barn cat programs statewide.

 To start the adoption process, please fill out a Barn Cat Request Form, then email it to email@example.com